IAS Resources

 1. he is the political head of the department

-2. he cannot delegate policy-making function to senior administrators in
+2. he cannot delegate policy-making function to senior administrators in his department as it is a political function

 3. administrative policy is based on political direction